Nacho Varga: Concept and development

-Michael Mando said that he had been approached through his agent from Better Call Sauls casting directors about being in the show.
+The Canadian actor Michael Mando said that he had been approached through his agent from Better Call Sauls casting directors about being in the show.
 After sending in an audition tape, he was flown to Los Angeles to meet with showrunners Vince Gilligan and Peter Gould and perform a screen test.
 Mando said it was "love at first sight" working with the pair because of how well they provided direction and feedback.
 He was notified about getting the part a few weeks later.
 Breaking Bad season two episode "Better Call Saul" mentions the character by his real name, Ignacio.
 This episode also introduces Saul Goodman (Jimmy McGill's business name) and mentions Lalo.

 To prepare for playing Nacho, Mando watched crime and criminology documentaries to understand the motivations of criminals; and watched all of Breaking Bad.
 Mando considered Nacho to be "extremely intelligent and patient", and a character that would grow over the course of the show.
 He said that the showrunners gave little direction, and instead "They wanted to see what I would bring to the character"; allowing him to develop Nacho himself.
 He explored elements of Mayan and Aztec cultures to bring to the character and also incorporated some superficial traits from his Orphan Black character Vic Schmidt.

 Mando said that initially, Nacho was going to have a larger role with Jimmy in the first season - as the "Big Bad" - but as Gilligan and Gould wrote out the season, they made the character of Chuck McGill more of an antagonist for Jimmy; and so Nacho was placed on a slower path to be developed in later seasons.
 Mando said that he felt that this helped fit Nacho's character; waiting patiently for the right opportunity to make a move to get ahead.
 Mando considered Nacho the only character in Better Call Saul that was "breaking good", as "an ambitious person who believes in a morality outside of justice" and trying to improve his situation, making him "heroic, romantic, and transcendent".
 Gould wanted to bring Mando back for the series finale alongside other Better Call Saul actors but, wanting to avoid an "overstuffed epic", he and the writing staff were unable to incorporate all of the characters that they wanted to present in the finale.